Homotopy theory in a quasi-abelian category: Differential graded modules

 \section{Differential graded modules}

 In this section we will set up the homotopy theory of infinite dimensional differential graded vector spaces.
 We will use the category of complete bornological vector spaces as an example for illustration.
-However, all the results here hold for any Grothendieck quasi-abelian category, in particular, the categories listed in Proposition~\ref{snormgqa}, Proposition~\ref{indcatqa} and Proposition~\ref{bornisgqa}.
+We first define a general notion of quasi-isomorphism for a quasi-abelian category.